 - Part II, Option 1: recommended minimum housing allowance increased to $20,000.

 - Part IV, Pension and Other Benefits: ELCA Medical and Dental Benefits; and Disability, Basic Group Life, and Retiree Support.

 - Appendix F: Portico Benefit Services Contribution Ranges

-The ELCA Disability contribution is also being reinstated in 2015 (suspended in 2014) at a rate of 2.5% of defined compensation.
+The Disability contribution will increase to a rate of 3.5% of defined compensation.